pragma-org/board/proposals/PIP002-Releases.md

 ### License Headers

-Every source file must contain the following license header:
+Every source file should contain the following license header:

 > Licensed to the Apache Software Foundation (ASF) under one
 > or more contributor license agreements.
 See the NOTICE file